pyNFFT/pyNFFT/README.rst

 or::

     NFFT_THREADS=no python setup.py install

+pyNFFT further assumes that the underlying FFTW library is available in a multi-threaded version.
+On Unix platforms, the default is to link against both libfftw3_threads.so and libfftw3.so, while on Windows platforms, a combined fftw3 library containing both multi- and single-threaded library functions are assumed.
+If necessary, the default behaviour can be overwritten with setting FFTW_THREADS_COMBINED to 'yes' or 'No' as required.

-Similarly, the use of a threaded version of the FFTW library can be disabled with FFTW_THREADS=no.
+Similarly, the use of a threaded version of the FFTW library can be entirely disabled with FFTW_THREADS=no.

 If pyNFFT is build with python setup.py, equivalent settings can also be made in the setup.cfg file.
 For details, see the description in setup.cfg.template.